Why Your Horse Will Love Cryotherapy Benefits

-If your animal has an injury or is suffering other ill-health, always to speak to your Vet first before using any complementary therapy, including Cryotherapy.
+If your animal has an injury or is suffering other ill-health, always to speak to your Veterinary Surgeon first before using any complementary therapy, including Cryotherapy.

 Equine laminitis: cryotherapy reduces the severity of the acute lesion; A.W.
 Van Eps and C.C.
 Pollitt; Australian Equine Laminitis Research Unit, University of Queensland; 2004

 You can get more information on many complementary therapies for animals here at Taranet.
 Take a look at the sitemap here for a list.